anu06022001/Movie-Ticket-Reservation-System-PHP/README.md

 ### Admin Panel
 ![Admin](screenshots/admin_dashboard.png)
 🚀 How to Run
 Clone or download the repository.

 Import the SQL database (movie_ticket_java.sql or similar) into phpMyAdmin.

-Update your email password in the mail config section of the code and change localhost in databases connection.
+Update your email password in the mail config section of the code.

 Host the project on XAMPP or any local server.

-Access index.php and begin using the system.
+Access login.php and begin using the system.

 📌 Note
 This is a static+dynamic hybrid PHP project, built for academic or learning purposes.
 No advanced frameworks are used, so it's easy to understand and customize.